 Before your interview:

-Have a text editor up on your machine, ready to screenshare with the instructor.
+- Have a text editor up on your machine, ready to screenshare with the instructor.

-Find a quiet space.
+- Find a quiet space.
 This is less for the instructor and more for your benefit.
 The interview will be a high-energy 20-30 minutes.
 You’ll need a space where you can focus.

 During your interview:

-Explain your code!
+- Explain your code!
 In English.
 Don’t just read the code.
 Go a level above and explain your code.
 This gives the instructor the opportunity to have a conversation with you about it.
 Remember: our goal is to teach you.
 Making this a conversation allows us to give our insights and help steer you in the right direction.
-So, for example, don’t say, “I run this if statement to check to see if total is less than $500.
+So, for example, don’t say, “I run this ‘if’ statement to check to see if total is less than $500.
 If that is true, I say ‘expensive.’”
 Rather, say it like you’re having a conversation: “OK, so now I do a check to see if the product is expensive at the $500 cut-off.”

-Slow down.
+- Slow down.
 If you’re asked to change your code in a certain way, your first instinct is probably to just start talking.
-Slow down; breathe.
-Spend a few seconds thinking thought the problem, and then ask clarifying questions.
+Slow down and breathe.
+Spend a few seconds thinking through the problem, and then ask clarifying questions.
 This gives you more time to think of solutions and it shows the instructor your thought process.

-Make it work, then make it right.
-As you work on your code, don’t get tripped up thinking about whether you’re choosing the best solution; just get something into the text editor.
+- Make it work, then make it right.
+As you work on your code, don’t get tripped up thinking about whether you’re choosing the best solution.
+At times, it’s better to just get something into the text editor.
 The act of getting something to work will give you a better understanding of the steps you’ll have to take to get to a better solution.

-It’s all about iteration.
+- It’s all about iteration.
 More important than bringing in perfect code that you can’t improve on is showing that you can learn from us—and apply that to your code.
 Being able to iterate on what you’ve done is actually a better indicator of your aptitude than your initial code.
-Even if you’ve brought in broken code but come with the right questions, show what you’ve tried, and have a discussion with us that leads you to a solution, you’re demonstrating that you can learn through our teaching style.
+Even if you’ve brought in broken code but ask questions, show what you’ve tried, and have a discussion with us that leads you to a solution, you’re demonstrating that you can learn through our teaching style.

 So you’re stuck:

-Breathe!
+- Breathe!
 Take a few seconds before you answer.
 No one thinks less of you if you hit a bug or get stuck.
 In fact, we want to see you confront something you don’t know because that mirrors the coding you’ll do on the job.
-We often say: the default state of code is broken—if your code works, you’re not programming, you’re looking for next piece of broken code to work on.
+We often say: the default state of code is broken.
+If your code works, you’re not programming, you’re looking for next piece of broken code to work on.

-State what you know.
+- State what you know.
 I’d bet that when you state what you know, you’ll discover there’s either a hole in your knowledge or a misunderstanding.
-This is what’s called rubber duck debugging: explaining your code in order to better understand it; by saying it out loud, you crystalize it.
+This is what’s called rubber duck debugging: explaining your code in order to better understand it; by saying it out loud, you crystallize it.

-Walk through your code.
+- Walk through your code.
 Don’t make assumptions; read carefully.
 You might find that just like when you’re dealing with an essay you’re overly familiar with, you might gloss over it instead of truly reading it.
 Try reading it backwards or super close and you’ll probably find little mistakes that previously eluded you.